-- Reaching agreement with Nelson City Council on regional landfill activities in 2015/2016. - Obtaining resource consents for the Eves Valley landfill (Stage 3) in time to enable operations if required. - Timing of capital expenditure for further development of the Eves Valley landfill. - Waste flow patterns current model assumes all wastes flow through resource recovery centres, but there would be advantages in rationalising some transport of this waste. - Waste income projections for the resource recovery centres are based on 'price following' of Nelson City Council.
+- Reaching agreement with Nelson City Council on regional landfill activities in 2016/2017 and obtaining suitable authorisation from the Commerce Commission if required. - Obtaining resource consents for the Eves Valley landfill (Stage 3) in time to enable operations if required. - Timing of capital expenditure for further development of the York Valley and Eves Valley landfills. - Waste flow patterns current model assumes all wastes flow through resource recovery centres, but there would be advantages in rationalising some transport of this waste.

 The following table details the major capital and renewal work programmed for the years 2015-2025.
-A full list of projects and programmes for when the work is planned to be completed is included in Appendix F of the Solid Waste Activity Management Plan.
+A full list of projects and programmes for when the work is planned to be completed is included in Appendix F of the Solid Waste Activity Management Plan and in the Nelson City Council Solid Waste Activity Management Plan (for York Valley landfill).

-PROJECT NAME DESCRIPTION YEARS 1-3 (\$) YEARS 4-10 (\$) Eves Valley Landfill.
-Closure of Stage 2.
-255,750 - Landscape planting.
-157,474 254,198 Mariri Resource Recovery Centre.
+PROJECT NAME DESCRIPTION YEARS 1-3 (\$) YEARS 4-10 (\$) Eves Valley and York Eves Valley - Closure of Stage 2.
+134,611 - Valley landfills.
+Eves Valley - Landscape planting.
+103,630 - Eves Valley and York Valley renewals and improvements.
+28,283 433,190 Mariri Resource Recovery Centre.
 Improve traffic flow and layout.
 664,525 - Takaka Resource New weighbridge.
 150,000 - Recovery Centre.
 Improve traffic flow and layout. - 128,269 Replacement waste compactor and bins. - 569,830 Closed landfills.
 Rock protection work and cap renewals.
 262,895 -